Macka23/polytech-open-exercise/README.md

 This GitHub repository is meant to be used by students in 6th year in middle school wanting to attempt at polytechnic UCL/ULB exam.

-When you installed the repository, go to `dist`, then open `main` folder and execute `main.exe` file.
+When you installed the repository, go to `executable` folder and execute `main.exe` file.

 You'll be able to search for the exercises you want : you can write the whole name of your subject or only the beginning of the word. (example : instead of *Limites* -> input *lim*)